 For these reasons, the Association has established annual business goals to ensure we meet the financial needs of these farmers and increase our market share of loans to these farmers.
 Our business goals include both specific marketing plans to target these groups and designated resources to help ensure YBS borrowers have access to a stable source of credit.
-The Association met its goals this past year and will continue to strive to build its YBS portfolio.
+The Association will continue to strive to build its YBS portfolio.

-The following table outlines the loan volume and number of YBS loans originated by the Association in 2017.
+The following table outlines the loan volume and number of YBS loans originated by the Association in 2018.

-As of Decem ber 31, 2017
+As of Decem ber 31, 2018

 Number of Loans Amount of Loans

-Young 257 \$54,784
+Young 201 \$51,108

-Beginning 338 \$70,277
+Beginning 228 \$58,440

-Small 609 \$36,059
+Small 489 \$31,016